Noncommutative rigidity of the moduli stack of stable pointed curves: Logarithmic differential forms and the Kodaira--Akizuki--Nakano vanishing theorem on Deligne--Mumford stacks

 We can also prove the statement for $p=0$ by the same arguments as in the proof of \cite[Corollaire 2.11]{MR894379}.
-Note that there exists an integral domain $A$ of finite type over $\mathbb{Z}$, an injective homomorphism $A \hookrightarrow \bfk$, and a smooth proper Deligne-Mumford stack $\cY$ over $A$ which pulls back to $\cX$ over $\bfk$ as explained in \cite[Corollary 1.7]{MR3060750}.
+Note that there exists an integral domain $A$ of finite type over $\bZ$, an injective homomorphism $A \hookrightarrow \bfk$, and a smooth proper Deligne--Mumford stack $\cY$ over $A$ which pulls back to $\cX$ over $\bfk$ as explained in \cite[Corollary 1.7]{MR3060750}.

 \end{step}